Thoughts on Ethics

 - # Intentions are secondary

 - In criminal law, the intention of the perpetrator is crucial to distinguish negligence from malevolence.
 In everyday life, however, it is difficult to prove whether somebody did something with the intent to harm or not.
 This is why this essay is based principally on people’s observable behavior.
 There is, however, a way to take into account the perpetrator’s intention in the penalty.

 - # No excuse for religion

 - Some people justify their behavior by their religious beliefs.
 This essay grants everyone the right to believe whatever they wish (through the Harm Principle).
 However, it does not admit religious conviction as an excuse for an offense.
 A damage remains a damage, no matter whether it was done out of religious conviction or not.
-If we allow damage to be done in the name of religion, then everyone could just found a religion that justifies his behaviors.
+The law is the same for everyone.
 Religion does not free people from their personal responsibility.

 - Protecting the Victim